 No, my problem when this critique is made by Mormons is that oft-times Mormons are making it hypocritically.
 We casually write off or discard ancient aspects of the Bible that seem weird or uncomfortable, but then we approach our own uniquely Mormon scriptures just as those Protestants approach their Bibles, as if culture-free, dictated more-or-less by God, and repositories of purely divine scientific/historical knowledge.

 The roots of this problem in Mormonism, I think, are twofold.

 Now, this is not an indictment of personal application.
-The transformative power of scripture is dimished when we do not apply it to ourselves in our time, and this was also the case since in the past.
+The transformative power of scripture is diminished when we do not apply it to ourselves in our time.
+This is an issue with scripture in every time.

 “Part of the interpreter’s task [in early Judaism] was thus to make the past relevant to the present —to find some practical lesson in ancient history, or to reinterpret an ancient law in such a way as to have it apply to present situations”-Eerdman’s Dictionary of Early Judaism, “Biblical Interpretation.”

 Rather, I am saying that gaining a better understanding of scripture’s contexts and even ancient weirdness can enhance our personal application and also clear away other problems.
 We just shouldn’t jump to application so fast.
 As Peter Enns (another Evangelical) says